IBM/MFP-Auth-LDAP/README.md

 ## Step 9.
 Run application on Android phone

 Follow the instructions in [Step 7](https://github.com/IBM/Ionic-MFP-App#step-7-run-application-on-android-phone) of base project to run the application on Android phone.
 Instead of a plain UserLogin, test the Google Sign-in button or FB sign-in button or the LDAPlogin button.Based on the button chosen, the user authentication validation mechanism will vary.
+Below screenshot shows the different pages of the application.

  <img src="doc/source/images/MyWardAppLoginPage.png" alt="MyWard App - Login Page" width="240" border="10" />